-The system is used in any standalone, terrace or apartment construction requiring on-site stormwater management.
-It can be designed into any type of slab construction and is especially suited to waffle pod slabs used in housing.
-The Aquacombs© can be located in the buildings slab or under any hard ground surface like driveways or under decks, or behind retaining walls or even stacked on their edge under soffits.
+The system can be designed into any type of slab construction and is especially suited to waffle pod slabs used in housing.
+Aquacomb can be located in the slab, under deck, lawn, patio and/or driveway.
+They can go behind retaining walls or even stacked on their edge under soffits.

-Unlike traditional solutions the entire Aquacomb© system is hidden from view meaning no over ground pipes and no big water tanks taking up space on your or your customer's property.
+Unlike traditional solutions, the entire Aquacomb system is hidden from view meaning no overground pipes and no big, ugly water tanks taking up space on you or your customer's property.

-Aquacomb© OSD is an established and accepted fully modular system, which has over 10,000 trouble free residential construction installations over the past 10 years throughout Australia, and being accepted as the problem solving solution for stormwater across Auckland and New Zealand.
+Aquacomb© OSD is an established fully modular system, which has completed over 15,000 trouble-free residential construction installations over the past 15 years throughout Australia and New Zealand.
+It is the problem-solving solution for stormwater issues across Australia and New Zealand.

 Advantages of Aquacomb©